luanasa/mysite/README.md

 - **Fast Performance**: Optimized with Vite for quick load times and smooth interactions.
 - **Type Safety**: Leverages TypeScript for robust and error-free code.
 - **Text-to-Speech**: Improved accessibility with a headphones button at the bottom-right of the screen.
 Click it to have the page content read aloud, with settings to adjust voice and speed.
-- **Theme Support**: Choose from three themes—light, dark, and system (which follows the user's system preferences).
+- **Theme Support**: Choose from three themes—light, dark, and system (which follow the user's system preferences).
 Toggle between light and dark modes using the button in the top-right corner.
+- **Automatic Language**: Detection & Translation: The website now detects the visitor's browser language and translates all content accordingly, ensuring semantic coherence.
+The translation system uses a context that provides translations for all text elements while preserving the original layout and structure of the page.